 a.
 When a turning missed approach is based on a "climb-to" altitude before turning, the coded CA altitude is the charted "climb-to" altitude.
-The lowest permissible climb-to altitude is 400 feet above airport elevation (rounded to the nearest foot) plus any final precipitous terrain and primary RASS adjustments.
+The lowest permissible climb-to altitude is 400 feet above airport elevation (surface or heliport elevation as applicable for helicopters) (rounded to the nearest foot) plus any final precipitous terrain and primary RASS adjustments.

-(1) A climb-to altitude is required for non-LPV/GLS procedures when the first fix after the coded MAP is not within one degree of the FAC extended and the lowest base MDA/DA is less than 400 feet above airport elevation (rounded to the nearest foot).
+(1) A climb-to altitude is required for non-LPV/GLS procedures when the first fix after the coded MAP is not within one degree of the FAC extended and the lowest base MDA/DA is less than 400 feet above airport elevation (surface or heliport elevation as applicable for helicopters) (rounded to the nearest foot).